kianwasabi/Temperature_Measurement-STM32/README.md

 The temperature measurement preselected as the standard mode then starts automatically.
 The actual temperature measurement is preceded by a calibration process and the activation of the ADC.
 These steps will also be communicated to the user on the LCD, as shown below.<br>
 <a href="url"><img src="https://user-images.githubusercontent.com/55065075/221792786-114759cc-addb-4c61-b330-17f5bfa60236.png" height="auto" width="400" ></a>
 <br>
 The images below show the serial output and the display of the temperature on the LCD.
 The ambient air of the microcontroller was strongly warmed up for demonstration purposes, a temperature increase from 21°C to 26°C can be seen.
 On the LCD, the background color changes from yellow to red when the limit of 25.1°C is exceeded.
-The temperature thresholds for the color change can be found in Table 2.2 (p.
-7).
+The temperature thresholds for the color change: <br>
-Futhermore, the display changes the background-color according to the following list: <br>
 <ul>
 <li>-15.0 C° to + 5.0 C°  blue </li>
 <li> +5.1 C° to +15.0 C°  yellow </li>